tsunami-dev/p2-rev/README.md

 # p2-rev
-data generator with 10k database
+data generator with 10k rows of data in our database

 Languages used in this project are Scala, Spark, and SparkSQL